orion-project/beam-inspector/bin/help/intro.md

 # Introduction

-[Beam Inspector](https://www.n2-photonics.de/beaminspector) is a standalone desktop application for calculation of beam sizes according the ISO 11146 method of variances.
+[Beam Inspector](https://www.n2-photonics.de/beaminspector) is a standalone desktop application for calculation of beam sizes according to the ISO 11146 method of variances.
 It can process a single monochrome image or a data stream from some types of industrial cameras.

 Main features: